Claude Code

 <Note>

-This command registers the MCP server with Claude Code, allowing it to query the documentation during your coding sessions.
+This command registers the MCP server with Claude Code, allowing it to query the live OpenAPI document and execute Public API calls during your coding sessions.

 </Note>